Dayton Motorcycle Accident Lawyer

 Healing from injuries suffered in a motorcycle accident requires significant resources, both financial and otherwise.
 That is why you need strong, experienced representation.
 At Elk & Elk, our attorneys have decades of experience in personal injury cases and have helped many motorcyclists obtain the settlements they need to carry on with their lives.
 We have secured some of the largest settlements in Ohio’s history and would be proud to put our strength and determination to work for you.

 We offer free consultations to all prospective clients.
 No risk, no obligation, no charge.
-Whether you live in Dayton, Oakwood, Bellbrook or Kettering, we are happy to meet at a location convenient for you.
+Our Dayton motorcycle accident attorneys will be able to help you.
 Contact us to discuss your case.

 Common motorcycle injuries